happypeter/edocs/soho.md

       - since I have the door-brown in everyroom to unify all rooms
         - there is a way to fix the color easily https://youtu.be/D5Dr3qrDDtA?t=610
       - but I don't design for the door-brown color, it is not my theme color
 - shape
   - also, I want to keep things really cartoon-ish, try to aviod things with too much details, chubby, round corners, you watched Dragon Balls, so you get the idea.
+- tricks
+  - https://studio-mcgee.com/8-design-tricks-we-used-in-dream-home-makeover/ 'Incorporating cohesive finishes and elements throughout a home.'
+    - this is easy for my case, black lines in everyroom.
 - shopping guideline
   - the general rule is to buy white or bright color with chubby shape and round corners
     - even for wood things, I also want the color light.